edmarfelipe/serviceweaver-example/README.md

 #### Posts
   - GetPost: *Get a single post by slug*
+  - GetLatestPosts: *Get the last 10 posts*
+  - CreatePost: *Create a new post*

 #### Comments
-  - GetByPost: *Get all comments by post id*
+  - GetByPost: *Get first 5 comments by post id*
+  - CreateComment: *Create a comment for post id*